 World of Hyatt Credit Card Review

 The World of Hyatt credit card is Hyatt’s own hotel rewards card.
 Hyatt structured the credit card in a way that not only incentivizes you to keep the card, but also incentivizes you to put a significant amount of spend on the card.

 The card comes with a nice welcome bonus, respectable earning rates in valuable categories, and benefits that are great if you stay at Hyatt properties.

 Cardmembers earn 4x points at Hyatt hotels and 2x points for dining out, airfare purchased directly from airlines, local transit, commuting, and fitness clubs/gym memberships.

-Cardmembers also earn 1 night at a Category 1–4 Hyatt hotel every cardmember anniversary plus 1 extra free night at any Category 1–4 Hyatt hotel if you spend $15,000 during your cardmember anniversary year.
+Cardmembers also earn 1 night at a Category 1–4 Hyatt hotel every calendar year after your cardmember anniversary plus 1 extra free night at any Category 1–4 Hyatt hotel if you spend $15,000 during the calendar year.

 Spending Your Way to Globalist

 When you earn Globalist, you’ll have a Category 1-7 free night, Category 1-4 free night, 4 suite upgrades, and 4 club lounge passes.

 You can also earn Globalist through your Hyatt credit card spend.
 Among the many benefits of the credit card is the fact that you earn 2 elite night credits for every $5,000 that you spend.
 For heavy spenders, this is a great way to earn top tier Hyatt status.

 For example, even if you stay 0 nights at Hyatt, you’ll need to spend $140,000 on the Hyatt credit card to earn the 60 elite nights to hit Globalist.
 Remember, you receive 5 elite nights just by having the Hyatt credit card.
 The more nights you actually stay at a Hyatt property, the less spend you’ll need to put on your Hyatt credit card to earn Globalist.